 When it comes to engaging clients, brands tend to look for strategic spots where they can “leave their mark” inside their stores (either physical or online).
 This is done to align certain characteristics with their business so that clients can identify these attributes every time they are in the store.
 When we talk about “characteristics”, these include the colors they use, creative design, among other factors.
 However, one aspect that is very important and often overlooked is music!
-Musical content helps to build an overall brand image by creating a memorable experience that clients can relate to.
+In-store music helps craft the overall ambiance that customers experience when they walk into your store.

 Every brand has its own personality, and music is an essential aspect that’s supposed to reflect the brand’s vibe as well as the intended message that is to be communicated.
 This is where the term “in-store music” comes into the picture.